Grouse Soup with Wild Rice

 - Salt

-- 4 cups (loosely packed) chopped chard or spinach leaves
+- 3 cups (loosely packed) chopped chard or spinach leaves (optional)

-- Put the game or chicken stock into a large pot and add the grouse carcasses.
+- Put the skinned grouse and the grouse carcasses into a large pot and add enough water to cover them by 1 inch.
 Heat it slowly to a simmer over medium heat.
-Simmer for an hour.
+Simmer gently for 20 minutes, skimming any froth or scum that floats to the surface.